 Over time, the Tennessee Residence and grounds have been a welcoming point for tens of thousands of Tennesseans, as well as host to official functions for distinguished guests, including Presidents John F. Kennedy, Lyndon Johnson, Ronald Reagan, Bill Clinton and Vice-President Al Gore; legislative leaders; numerous governors; religious figures such as Rev. Billy Graham; and other distinguished dignitaries from around the world.

-Public tours of the Tennessee Residence are currently offered free of charge on Tuesday and Thursday mornings, depending on house availability.
-For more information about touring the Tennessee Residence, click here.
+Public tours of the Tennessee Residence are currently offered free of charge at 10:00am on Tuesday and Thursday mornings by appointment.